 Setting up your form and designing it as you go is straightforward; however, its drag and drop editor can be somewhat clumsy, which might give you frustration or trouble sometimes.

-Also, keep in mind the interface is outdated and doesn’t look quite engaging.
+Also, keep in mind the interface is outdated and doesn’t look quite as engaging.
 But, if you can get over that, you’ll love Formstack as a Typeform alternative.

 Some Formstack’s features against Typeform:

 - Logics to make your form smart and intuitive